ColDogStudios/ColDog-Locker/README.md

 ### Installation

-1. Run PowerShell as an Administrator and input the following command:
+1. Run PowerShell and input the following command:

-        Set-ExecutionPolicy RemoteSigned
+        Set-ExecutionPolicy RemoteSigned CurrentUser

 2. Run ```ColDog Locker Setup``` and install the software